 Buckhorn said his comments were made "entirely in fun, tongue in cheek.
 They were not meant to be a reflection of my relationship with the media.
 I am the first one to defend the Fourth Estate.
 I am the product of it.
 I grew up with ink on my fingers.
 But you can't be so politically correct that you lose the humor of the situation."

-Despite the flak, the mayor is sticking to his guns.
+Despite the flak, the mayor last week stuck to his guns.

 Next year, the special operations demonstration will likely take place again.
 And Buckhorn said he will likely come roaring back to the dock, machine guns ablaze.

 "I am firing blanks," he said.
 "I point the gun at everyone, not just the media.
 I have to point it at someone, and someone is going to get mad at me for pointing it at them."

 Times staff writer Richard Danielson contributed to this report.
 Contact Howard Altman at email@example.com or (813) 225-3112.
 Follow @haltman.